openaleph/leakrfc/docs/crawl.md

-Crawl a local or remote location of documents (that supports file listing) into a `leakrfc` dataset.
+Crawl a local or remote location of documents (that supports file listing) into a `ftm-datalake` dataset.
 This operation stores the file metadata and actual file blobs in the [configured archive](./configuration.md).

 This will create a new dataset or update an existing one.
-Incremental crawls are cached via the global [leakrfc cache](./cache.md).
+Incremental crawls are cached via the global [ftm-datalake cache](./cache.md).

 Crawls can add files to a dataset but never deletes non-existing files.